davidchesnut/sp-general-docs/docs/how-to-apply-styles-to-page-fields-in-sharepoint-2013.md

 ```

-> [!Note]
+> [!NOTE]
-> If you set  **AllowFonts** to **False**, content authors can still use keyboard shortcuts such as CTRL+B (strong) to format text.
-To prevent authors from adding any styles to text, you can set  **AllowTextMarkup** to **False**.
+> If you set **AllowFonts**to**False**, content authors can still use keyboard shortcuts such as CTRL+B (strong) to format text.
+To prevent authors from adding any styles to text, you can set **AllowTextMarkup**to**False**.
 With this setting, when content authors attempt to save content that contains styles applied to text, the HTML editor in the browser returns an error and prompts the author to remove the markup that is not valid.

-A RichHtmlField page field contains 28 different  **Allow** properties.
+A RichHtmlField page field contains 28 different **Allow**properties.
 For more information about what specific properties control, see [RichHtmlField properties](http://msdn.microsoft.com/en-us/library/microsoft.sharepoint.publishing.webcontrols.richhtmlfield_properties) For more information about adding and configuring snippets, see [SharePoint 2013 Design Manager snippets](sharepoint-2013-design-manager-snippets.md).